E-Rx (DoseSpot) FAQs

 Is branding available for prescriptions?

-Prescription branding is not available through Surescripts.
+Prescription branding is not available through SureScripts.

 For dosages, does DoseSpot verify age, weight and height?